rancher/rancher.github.io/rancher/v1.6/en/rancher-services/storage-service/rancher-nfs/index.md

 ### Rancher NFS Driver Options

-When creating NFS volumes, there are several options that can be used to customize the volume.
+When creating volumes using the Rancher NFS driver, there are several options that can be used to customize the volume.
 These options are key value pairs that can be added in the UI as a driver options or in compose files under the `driver_opts` key.

 #### Driver Options

-* **Host** - (`host`): NFS host.
+* **Host** - (`host`): NFS host
-* **Export** - (`export`): When volume is configured with host/export, no subfolder is created; the root export directory is mounted.
+* **Export** - (`export`): When the volume is configured with the host and export, no subfolder is created; the root export directory is mounted.
-* **Export Base** - (`exportBase`): The volume can be configured with host/exportBase which is the default option, a uniquely-named subfolder is created on the NFS server.
+* **Export Base** - (`exportBase`): By default, the volume can be configured with the host and export base, which creates a uniquely named subfolder on the NFS server.
 * **Mount Options** - (`mntOptions`): Comma delimited list of default mount options.

 ### Using Rancher NFS in the UI

 #### Creating Volumes

-After **Rancher NFS** is launched in Rancher, you will need to create the volumes in NFS in **Infrastructure** -> **Storage** before using the volume in a service.
+After **Rancher NFS** is launched in Rancher, you will need to create the volumes in the NFS in **Infrastructure** -> **Storage** before using the volume in a service.

 1. Click on **Add Volume**.
 2. Create the name of the volume that will be used in the service.
-3. Required: Add a driver option for `size`.
 4. Optional: Add any additional driver options.
-Note: If you use encryption, snapshot ID or volume ID, you will also have to specify the availability zone.

 #### Using Volumes in Services